eddy862/COMP2042_CW/README.md

     - Removed the `xPosition` and `yPosition` parameters from the constructor as the image position can be calculated based on the boss's position.

 ## Unexpected Problems

+### Bugs
+1. **Scene Alignment**: When switching between pages in the main menu, the new page's scene does not fit perfectly within the stage, leaving the top-left corner blank.
+For example, when switching from the main menu to the tutorial page, the tutorial page is not centered in the stage.
+Similarly, when switching back from the tutorial page to the main menu, the main menu is not centered in the stage.
+    - **Debugging Attempts**:
+        - Observed that the initial main menu scene is centered in the stage, but the problem occurs when switching to new pages.
+        - Printed the x and y coordinates of the scene in the stage using `getX()` and `getY()` to check if the scene is centered.
+        - Found that the x and y coordinates remain the same when switching pages, but visually the scene is not centered like the initial scene.
+        - Tried setting the width and height of the new scene to match the previous scene's dimensions instead of the stage's dimensions, but the issue persisted.

+2. **User plane, projectile, enemy plane and boss dimensions**: The collision detection was triggered even when the projectile did not visually hit the user plane, enemy plane, or boss.
+    - **Debugging Attempts**:
+        - Used an image editor to inspect the dimensions of the images and discovered that the white space around the images was significantly larger than the actual image.
+        - Removed the unnecessary white space from the images and tested the game again.
+The issue was resolved.

+3. **Main menu background video**: The background video in the main menu was not displayed after user returns from the levels.
+    - **Debugging Attempts**:
+        - Checked the code to ensure that the background video is set correctly when initializing the main menu scene.
+        - set add a listener to the MediaPlayer to print the status of the media player and found that the media player was not playing the video after returning from the levels.
+        - set the media player as a class variable and initialized it in the `start()` to ensure that the media player is not null when returning from the levels.
+The issue was resolved.